bloomrpc/bloomrpc/README.md

 **BloomRPC** aim to give the simplest and efficient developer experience for exploring and querying your GRPC services.

-Download the client, select your protobuf files and start make requests! <br/> **No extra** steps or configuration **needed**.
+Install the client, select your protobuf files and start making requests! <br/> **No extra** steps or configuration **needed**.

 ## Features